Proper preparation to ace the SAT

 Review your mistakes.
 This may be the most important part of your test prep.
 Every mistake you make, whether it’s big or small, happens for a reason.
 Understanding exactly what went wrong every time you miss a question is the key to improving your score.

 Make a note of every question you hesitate on throughout your prep and review those questions as well as the ones you got wrong.
-Keep track of the specific kinds of questions you’re getting wrong, such as reading comprehension or analyzing graphs and then delve deeply into why you got each question wrong.
+Keep track of the specific kinds of questions you’re getting wrong, such as reading comprehension or analysing graphs and then delve deeply into why you got each question wrong.

 Don’t forget to work through the questions you missed until you completely understand them or at least understand why you made the mistake you made, even if it was silly like misreading a question.